heshanRkotuwegedara/Yathra_App/README.md

 # AMIGOS_App
-#Discription about our application - this application is about trin management system built for the administration staff in a train department. contains main 4 cruds including calculation operations.
+Discription about our application - this application is about trin management system built for the administration staff in a train department.contains main 4 cruds including calculation operations.

+Group Members

+IT20605834 - Kotuwe Gedara H.R  (it20605834)